HomeDing/homeding.github.io/elements/digitalout.md

 The DigitalOutElement is used to set the level of a digital output pin.
 This can e.g. be used to drive a LED or a relay.

+There is a dedicated card for this element available that will be used on the web server config and landing pages:

+[DigitalOut Web UI] digitaloutui.png

+This element implements the following properties and actions:

 ![DigitalOutProperties and Actions](digitaloutapi.png)

 The physical output level can differ from the logical output value because some external components require am active HIGH and other active LOW signal.